nicholas-net/nicholas-net/README.md

 # Hello, I'm Nicholas! 👋

-Computer Science student with a strong academic foundation and a passion for technology.
-I am excited to contribute my skills to innovative projects and learn from experienced professionals.
+Computer Science student with a strong academic foundation and a passion for Information Technology and Cybersecurity

 ## About Me

 - 🔭 I’m currently a Computer Science undergrad at Western Governors University.
-- 👯 I’m looking to collaborate on projects.
 - 📫 How to reach me: https://www.linkedin.com/in/nick-colon

 ## Recent Projects